-Display

 Display Brightness

 Brightness on battery power Enable to set screen brightness when the system is running on battery power.

-Table 8.
+Table 10.
 System setup options-Display menu (continued)

-isplay

-Brightness on AC power Enable to set screen brightness when the system is running on AC power.
+Enable to set screen brightness when the system is running on AC power.

-Touchscreen

-Touchscreen Enable or disable the touch screen for the operating system.
+Enable or disable the touch screen for the operating system.

 By default, the option is enabled.

-Full Screen Logo Enable or disable full screen logo.
+Enable or disable full screen logo.

 By default, the option is disabled.

-Hybrid Graphics

-Enable Hybrid Graphics Enable or disable the Enable Hybrid Graphics.
+Enable or disable the Enable Hybrid Graphics.

 By default, the option is enabled.

-Direct Graphics Controller Direst Output Mode Enable or disable the Direct Graphics Controller Direct Output Mode.
+Enable or disable the Direct Graphics Controller Direst Output Mode.

-By default, the ontion is disabled
+By default, the option is disabled.